 It was about 10.30am when the bus dropped us off at Whiting Bay.
 I was tired, so thought a coffee might help wake me up.
 I popped into The Shore Cafe for a take away coffee.
 At least I wasn’t dripping all over the floor today!

 As I sipped my walking coffee, I tried to convince Alan to pop into the chemist for a knee support.
-He was adamant that he didn’t want one and started to walk at a faster pace ahead of me.
+He was refusing to admit that he needed one and started to walk at a faster pace ahead of me.
 He knew we had a long way to go and our late start didn’t help.
 He was a little bit grumpy.

 I didn’t mind walking alone, I stop quite a bit to take photos.
 Then I realised we’d been married for one week exactly today and it was 11am.
 My husband was marching on in front, gradually becoming a red dot in the distance.
 Oh well “happy one-week anniversary” I mumbled to myself.

-It wasn’t long until I reached a different signpost for Kingscross, but there were two ways I could go, I couldn’t see Alan anywhere.
+It wasn’t long until I reached a different signpost for Kingscross, but there was two ways I could go.
+I couldn’t see Alan anywhere so didn’t know which route to take.

 I decided to turn right as the coast was the obvious way to go.
 I walked past some houses then the road came to an end.
-I could see right along the coast but there was no Alan to be seen, or any waymarkers.
+I could see right along the coast in front of me, but there was no Alan to be seen, or any waymarkers.

 Then a couple walking on the road approached me and asked if I was alright.
 Being slightly emotional, I blurted out that I’d lost my husband and we we’d only been married a week and the Arran Coastal Way was confusing … I didn’t know what way he’d gone … I must have sounded crazy …